liaminventions/kindle-transfer/README.md

 here, go to "Your Account", then copy down the "Send-to-Kindle" email address

-6. now edit the `acsm-to-kindle` script from this repo. and change
+6. now edit the `kindle-transfer` script from this repo. and change
 ````
 EMAIL="user@kindle.com"
 ````